Mono-Co/project-one-team3/README.md

 Ned;&
 Yash:

 The primary objective of this project is to perform a comprehensive analysis of the stock market data for companies listed on the Nasdaq stock exchange.
 We selected seven companies, namely, Google: GOOG, Facebook: META, Microsoft: MSFT, MicroStrategy Incorporated: MSTR, Apple: AAPL, Monday: MNDY, Atlassian: TEAM.
+The analysis includes the visualization of historical opening and closing prices, trade volume, and percentage change in opening prices.

 Dependencies: